California news crew robbed, guard shot; suspect arrested

 OAKLAND, Calif.
 (AP) — Authorities arrested a man suspected of shooting the security guard of a news crew that was robbed while covering the Oakland teachers strike, according to a statement by the CBS affiliate.

-KPIX said a reporter and a photographer were gathering interviews Sunday about the strike at the Oakland Library when a car pulled up and the driver pulled a gun, demanding their camera.
+KPIX said a reporter and a photographer were gathering interviews before 5 p.m.
+Sunday about the strike at the Oakland Library when a car pulled up and the driver pulled a gun, demanding their camera.
 The crew surrendered the equipment and began walking away.

 The suspect then shot the guard, Matt Meredith, in the leg, the news station said.
 KPIX reporter Joe Vazquez said on Twitter that the guard, a retired Berkeley police officer, exchanged gunfire.